Resident234/php.net/pages/www.php.net_control-structures.if.php.md

-easy way to execute conditional html / javascript / css / other language code with php if else:
+easy way to execute conditional html / javascript / css / other language code with php if else:<br><br>

 ```
 <?php if (condition): ?>